isomerpages/moe-corporationpri/_departments/English.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Departments/EL/Rich_Learning_Exp.jpg">
 </div>
+<p></p>
+<p>Student Emcees</p>
+<p>At CPS, our student emcees cultivate a Growth Mindset by taking on the
+challenge of speaking before live audiences, strengthening their confidence and communication skills.
+Through collaboration and script refinement, they develop essential 21st Century Competencies (E21CC), emerging as articulate, self-assured individuals and active contributors.</p>
+<p>Throughout the year, these students gain valuable public speaking experience
+by hosting major school events and leading short sharing segments.
+Opportunities include the Hari Raya concert, National Day celebration, and pre-assembly sessions, where they refine their stage presence and adaptability in real-world settings.</p>
+<p></p>
+<p>Poetry Workshop</p>
+<p>The Poetry Workshop at CPS nurtures creative expression by encouraging
+students to explore diverse text types and articulate their ideas in unique and meaningful ways.
+Designed to foster deep thinking and literary creativity, the workshop provides a hands-on, engaging approach to poetry, making it accessible and enjoyable for all learners.</p>
+<p>Using interactive tools and visual presentations, students overcome initial
+apprehensions and gain confidence in poetic expression.
+By the end of the programme, they will have created their own visual poetry piece, showcasing their newly acquired skills in writing and performance.</p>
+<p></p>
 <p><strong>Supportive Learning Environment</strong>
 </p>
 <p>To provide reading pleasure for English,&nbsp;besides the Media Resource
-Library, the book café provides a conducive and inviting reading environment for our CPS pupils to immerse into a wide range of texts.</p>
+Library, the book café provides a conducive and inviting reading environment for our CPS students to immerse into a wide range of texts.</p>
 <p><strong>Celebration of Success</strong>
 </p>
 <p>CPS EL Fiesta</p>
-<p>To celebrate the success of the growth and achievements of the CPS pupil,
+<p>To celebrate the success of growth and achievements of CPS students, the
-the annual CPS EL Fiesta provides the platform to showcase learning and discover talents in reading, writing and speaking.
-It is a week where the CPS pupils will be immersed in the plethora of fun and engaging language activities!</p>
+annual CPS EL Fiesta provides the platform to showcase learning and discover talents in reading, writing and speaking.
+It is a week where the CPS students will be immersed in the plethora of fun and engaging language activities!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/EL%20Fiesta.jpg">
 </div>